Troubleshoot Meet network, audio, and video issues as an admin

 • Reduce bandwidth usage by setting the default for video quality.

-Troubleshoot sender-side issues
+Troubleshoot sending issues

-Troubleshoot receiver-side issues
+Troubleshoot receiving issues

 Troubleshoot connecting to Meet